adrian-kalinin/DailyAnimalsBot/README.md

 ### Configurate `config.py`:

-Create a Telegram Bot at t.me/BotFather and get the token of your bot, then put it as `token` variable.
+Create a new Telegram Bot at t.me/BotFather and get the token of your bot, then put it as `token` variable.
-Then you can enter for `admins` some ids of users who can use admins' commands.
+Then you can enter for `admins` some ids of users who can use the admins' commands.
 Fill your `host` (server's ip) and `port` (443, 80, 88 or 8443).

 ### Generate quick'n'dirty SSL certificate (in terminal):